Gardens of the Emerald Isle

 tour overview

-The Emerald Isle has the well-deserved reputation for being one of the most verdant countries in the world and its mild climate has endowed it with an extraordinary collection of gardens.
+The Emerald Isle has the well-deserved reputation for being one of the most verdant regions in the world and its mild climate has endowed it with an extraordinary collection of gardens.

 The choice of gardens and sites for a tour such as this will always be subjective.
 These are gardens that Mike loves, that inspire him, and his hope is that you will love them too.